Aliases for LALBA Gene

 GeneCards Summary for LALBA Gene

-LALBA (Lactalbumin, Alpha-) is a Protein Coding gene.
-Diseases associated with LALBA include skin papilloma and mammary paget's disease.
-Among its related pathways are Metabolism and Galactose metabolism.
-GO annotations related to this gene include calcium ion binding and lactose synthase activity.
-An important paralog of this gene is SPACA5B.
+LALBA (Lactalbumin Alpha) is a Protein Coding gene.
+Diseases associated with LALBA include Milk Allergy and Cow Milk Allergy.
+Among its related pathways are Galactose metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and lactose synthase activity.
+An important paralog of this gene is LYZL2.